 The designated representative for each member agency is expected to attend KFACC meetings as scheduled throughout the year.
-KFACC meets as a large group at least four (4) times a year: March; June: September; and December.
+KFACC meets as a large group at least five (5) times a year.
 However, additional meetings may be scheduled from time to time to address specific issues, deal with a particularly heavy agenda, and/or respond to funding timelines.

-Designated representatives are encouraged to identify one or more alternate representatives for their organization in those instances when the designated representative knows s/he may miss one or more regularly scheduled KFACC meetings throughout the year.
+Designated representatives are encouraged to identify one or more alternate representatives for their organization in those instances when the designated representative knows s/he/them may miss one or more regularly scheduled KFACC meetings throughout the year.
 This is offered as an option to member agencies; each designated representative has the right and responsibility to determine if an alternate representative is required for their organization.
-Designated representatives should confirm the name and job title of their alternate at the beginning of their term of office (or on an annual basis in June during committee assignments).
+Designated representatives should confirm the name and job title of their alternate at the beginning of their term of office.